Gallery

 Aldo Léopold

-To explore them with a camera mounted on a sturdy tripod is one of the most powerful, significant and deeply meditative experiences that I have had the privilege to experience.
+To explore them with a camera mounted on a sturdy tripod is one of the most powerful, significant and deeply meditative experiences that I have had the privilege to live.
+There is something indescribably intense about physically experiencing immersion in an old natural or primary forest.

-This portfolio provides an overview of my wanderings in primeval and well-preserved forests in Sweden and Finland, in the Jura, in the mountain valleys of the French Pyrenees and the Vosges, in Bielorussia, Croatia, Germany, Ireland, Italy, Montenegro, Poland, Scotland, in different remote areas of the Balkans and Carpathians of Romania as well as in the temperate rainforests of the Pacific Northwest, the Tertiary Era relict subtropical Laurisilva forests of the Canary islands, cloud forests of central America and in the remotest parts of the Rwenzori mountains between Uganda and the Democratic Republic of Congo.
+This portfolio provides an overview of my wanderings in primary and natural forests in Sweden, Finland, Belarus, Croatia, Germany, Ireland, Italy, Montenegro, Poland, Scotland, Slovakia, Slovenia, Switzerland, in the Jura, in the mountain valleys of the French Pyrenees, Haute-Savoie and the Vosges, in different remote areas of the Balkans and the Carpathians Mountains of Romania as well as in the temperate rainforests of the Pacific Northwest, the Tertiary Era relict subtropical Laurisilva forests of the Canary Islands, cloud forests of Central America, Martinique, and in remote parts of the Rwenzori Mountains between Uganda and the Democratic Republic of Congo.